pritkc/first2apply/README.md

 If everything is ok, then run `npm run publish` to upload a new prod build

+To build the x64 version for Intel macs run `npm run publish -- --arch x64`.

 ### Windows
 Updates are handled via the Microsoft store so just build a new AppX and submit it there.
 The auto-updater only checks the `RELEASES.json` to display a notification that a new version is available